rsms/estrella/README.md

 ### Building multiple products at once

-You can have estrella build multiple variant of your program at once.
+estrella can build multiple variants of your program at once.
 Example `build.js` script:

 ```js